BadmWe/dspyt-webpage/dspyt/posts/simple-qr-code-generator-on-aws-with-flask.md

 tags: ["Python", "flask", "AWS", "QR-code", "Casper"]
 ---

+If you're looking for a fun and easy way to generate QR codes, Python is the perfect language for you.
+With Python, you can create QR codes in minutes, and you can use them to create fun and interesting things like websites and apps.
+You can also use Python to create simple QR code generators, which is perfect for creating quick and easy QR codes.
+All you need to do is input a few basic parameters, and you'll be able to generate a QR code that looks and feels amazing!

-We developed web application in Flask python to generate qr code with the help of qrcode python library.
-We hosted the application on AWS Elastic Beanstalk with GitHub pipeline.
+In this article we develop web application in Flask python to generate qr code with the help of qrcode python library.
+Next, we host the application on AWS Elastic Beanstalk with GitHub pipeline.
 Therefore you only need to copy the code and configure AWS pipeline to deploy following application.

 [The GitHub repository for flask qr code generator](https://github.com/Pfed-prog/casper_QR).